COSC3020/tsp-held-karp-Kodoka/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+## My Runtime Complexity

+First my algorithm selects each of $n$ input cities as the origin for our prospective route, then recursively it tries each of the remaining options, which each, in turn, tries each of the remaining options from their own pool of candidates, during each recursive call until no unvisited cities remain, at which point it returns the best, shortest, path.
+Thus the worst case runtime complexity is $\Theta(n!)$.

+## My Memory Complexity

+First we start with an array composed of all of the input $n$ cities, then if
+$n > 1$, we'll slice and splice, resulting in an array of $n - 1$ cities, at which point recursive calls start.
+Each $n - 2$ of these calls result in further slice and splice arrays one element smaller than the calling array, until only one unvisited city remains.
+Summing up to $\frac{n^2+n}{2}$.
+Not accounting for constants, the worst case memory complexity is $\Theta(n^2)$.

+## Sources

+## Plagiarism Notice

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.